-With the grand reopening of the “new” Disney California Adventure theme park, Disneyland Resort has transformed the park’s former kitschy “Beach Boys”-laden, postcard-themed entrance into a warm, comfortable, inviting, and lively environment known as Buena Vista Street.
-Throughout the 1920s-infused area and continuing around the new Carthay Circle, Disney has not only decorated the park streets with history-inspired details but also added new entertainment throughout.
+With the grand reopening of the “new” Disney California Adventure theme park, Disneyland Resort has transformed the park’s former kitschy “Beach Boys”-laden, postcard-themed entrance into a warm, comfortable, inviting, and lively environment is known as Buena Vista Street.
+Throughout the 1920s-infused area and continuing around the new Carthay Circle, Disney has decorated the park streets with history-inspired details and added new entertainment throughout.

-With high-energy live musical acts connecting with familiar and new characters meeting and greeting with guests, Buena Vista Street is the park’s newest hot spot for live performances.
+With high-energy live musical acts connecting with familiar and new characters, meeting and greeting Guests, Buena Vista Street is the park’s newest hot spot for live performances.

 Five and Dime